AntoinePurnelle/OufMime-Android-Compose/README.md

 * DataStore
 * Room DB
 * Custom ScreenConfiguration Locale with sized dimens to better handle screen sizes
-* Custom Previw Interface to auto generate previews in different configurations
+* Custom Preview Interface to auto generate previews in different configurations

 ## Game description
 OufMime is a family game where two teams will try to guess the most words.